allietir/ncl-assessment/README.md

 I decided to write a less formal "diary-style" documentation so that you can see my thought processes on the decisions I made.
 There is some overall information here in the README as well as some comments in each file.

+This project was written in Flutter 2.10.4 and tested on a Pixel_3a_XL android emulator.

 ## Project Requirements
 The UI should have three buttons:
 - SKY